percona/percona-monitoring-plugins/docs/cacti/installing-templates.rst

 ===============================================

 This page explains how to install and use the pre-built templates that ship with this project.
-If the templates are not exactly what you need, see :ref:`_cacti_customizing_templates`.
+If the templates are not exactly what you need, see the documentation on creating custom templates.

 The following instructions assume you have the necessary privileges to make changes to your Cacti server.
 You probably need to become root on that server.